hasan-soft/supportdesk-ticket-system/README.md

 Question-03: What is the useState hook, and how does it work?

-Ans: useState hook is a fundamental React hook that allows functional components to manage local state.useState hook works by leveraging React's internal state management system to track and update component state across re-renders.
-When you call useState for the first time, React creates a state slot in its internal memory associated with that specific component instance and hook call position,
+Ans: useState hook is a fundamental React hook that allow functional component to manage local useState hook work by React internal state management system to track and update component state across re-renders.
+When you call useState for the first time, React create a state slot in its internal memory with that specific component instance and hook call position.